chanh-lu/angular-app/README.md

 For tests, run `npm run test`

-> The `proxy.config.js` is targeting https://localhost:7294.
-If you changed your webapi port, then make sure to uppdate the target in proxy.config.js
+> The `/src/proxy.config.js` is targeting https://localhost:7294.
+If you changed your webapi port, then make sure to update the target in proxy.config.js